DuskPiper/ProjTijuana-Pixiv-Bot/README.md

    - Python 3.x installed
    - [Python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot#installing) installed
    - Gigabytes of disk space (auto-cache cleaning to be developed soon)

 2. To run

+   - Leave your bot token in a file named `token` in project directory

    - Open Terminal at folder
    - `python PiperPixivBot.py`

 3. To maintain

    - Come back occasionally and try cleaning database folder (`./db/`) by deleting some files on your own preference

 ## Versions